MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-creators/get-start-partner-center-cr.md

 ms.localizationpriority: medium
 ---

-# IDEs, SDKs, and target platforms, for Creators
+# Getting started with Partner Center, for Creators

 The Xbox Live Creators Program is a good starting point for Xbox Live if you are looking to familiarize yourself with Xbox Live development.